The answer for everything seems to be meditationYou are here:

 The heart of meditation is mindfulness of our breathing.
 We start by taking long, slow breaths, in through the nose and out through the mouth.
 This is called circular breathing.
 This serves to relax our bodies and our minds.

 As we inhale and exhale, we begin to recognize our physical state.
-We pay attention to what our bodies are telling us, relaxing our limbs and muscles, starting from our toes and working upward through the top of our head.
+We pay attention to what our bodies tell us, relaxing our limbs and muscles, starting from our toes and working upward through the top of our head.
 If our mind begins to wander, we gently return our focus to our breathing.
 We refrain from judging ourselves for losing our concentration; this is entirely normal.
 Each time our thoughts drift away from our breath, we gently refocus.

 As we relax, we take notice of our thoughts and feelings as they arise.
 We acknowledge our feeling without judgment, then release them as we exhale.
-We don’t become attached to a particular thought or feeling; instead, we recognize that whatever we’re experiencing in the moment will soon pass and make way for another sensation.
+We don’t become attached to a particular thought or feeling; instead, we recognize that whatever we’re experiencing at the moment will soon pass and make way for another sensation.

 Over time, as we practice meditation, we develop mindfulness.
-We’re able to stay present in the moment.
+We’re able to stay present at the moment.
 Our minds remain clear for longer and longer periods during the day, and we become calmer.
 Our heart no longer races, and neither do our thoughts.
 We’re less apt to judge ourselves and others.
 We become less rigid in our thinking and more compassionate.
 Life becomes more manageable.

 Change happens one step at a time.
 Design For Change is a full continuum of care options providing the hope that is promised in recovery.
 As a refuge for addicts seeking change, our residential programs help change lives.
-Call us today for information: (877) 267-3646